digitalTranshumant/templatesAlignment/How-To.md

 5. Run all scripts in order:

-`01Download Models.py` need to run with ipython or just wget needed models manually.
+`01Download Models.py` need to run with ipython or just download needed models.

+Unzip .zip files manually.

 6. We also need https://github.com/babylonhealth/fastText_multilingual, See
 issue #23 there for installation error.